michellab/Stapline/README.md

 **3. MM Energy Decomposition**

-Refer to https://sire.openbiosim.org/install.html for instructions on creating a conda environment for Sire.
+Refer to https://sire.openbiosim.org/install.html for instructions for Sire.
 The version of Sire used in this work is 2023.5.1

 ```
 conda create -n openbiosim "python<3.13"